aws/sagemaker-python-sdk/README.rst

               num_gpus, num_cpus, hosts, current_host):
         pass

-You don‚Äôt have to use all the arguments, arguments you don‚Äôt care about can be ignored by including ``**kwargs``.
+You donít have to use all the arguments, arguments you donít care about can be ignored by including ``**kwargs``.

 .. code:: python